 Actually, your neighbor has a reason for thinking and acting as he does.
 Find out the hidden reason and you will understand the secret to his behavior, and probably to his personality.

-Think about the difference that exists between the passionate interest that you have for your own business and the luke warm attention that you pay to the rest of the word.
+Think about the difference that exists between the passionate interest that you have for your own business and the lukewarm attention that you pay to the rest of the world.
 Ponder, and ponder deeply on the fact that everyone in the world experiences the same thing as you.
 If you can understand that, then you can considerably perfect the art of leading men.

 Yes?
 Well then, it does exist.
 Here is it: